open-aviation/tangram/docs/architecture/index.md

 ## Backend Plugin System

 The backend discovers plugins using Python's standard **[entry point mechanism](https://packaging.python.org/en/latest/specifications/entry-points/)**.
-When you `pip install tangram_jet1090`, it registers itself under the `tangram.plugins` group in its `pyproject.toml`.
+When you `pip install tangram_jet1090`, it registers itself under the `tangram_core.plugins` group in its `pyproject.toml`.
 The core `tangram` application queries these groups at startup to find and load all available plugins, allowing them to add their own [API routes](../plugins/backend.md#adding-api-endpoints) and [background tasks](../plugins/backend.md#creating-background-services).

 For a detailed guide on creating your own backend extensions, see the [Backend Plugin Guide](../plugins/backend.md).